 A monopole mast is also considered as a viable option for the applicant.
-However, the mast will not be able to hold as much equipment when compared to the lattice mast (preferred alternative), is costlier to construct and will have a higher visual impact due to its proximity to the R365 Road.
+However, the mast will not be able to hold as much equipment when compared to the lattice mast (preferred alternative), is costlier to construct and will have a higher visual impact due to the solid nature of a monopole mast.